-Federally administered Indian trust lands in Alaska include Native Allotments, the Annette Island Indian Reservation, and some Town Site lots created under the 1891 Townsite Act.
-The Department of the Interior, Bureau of Indian Affairs (BIA) has been tasked with the protection of Indian Trust lands in Alaska and serves as the Jurisdictional Agency for fire management purposes.

-Some of Alaska's federally recognized tribes as well as several tribal consortiums have compacted with the BIA through their Tribal Governments to become a service provider for some allotment owners.
-These providers provide additional services for fire managers; however, notwithstanding the compacting process, the BIA never relinquishes its trust responsibility as the jurisdictional agency tasked with the protection of Trust Lands.
+The Department of the Interior, Bureau of Indian Affairs (BIA) has been tasked with the protection of Alaska native trust lands and serves as the Jurisdictional Agency for fire management purposes.
+Some of Alaska's federally recognized tribes, as well as several tribal consortiums, have compacted with the BIA through their Tribal Governments to become a service provider for some allotment owners.
+These providers provide additional services for fire managers; however, notwithstanding the compacting process, the BIA never relinquishes its trust responsibility as the jurisdictional agency as long as lands are held in trust or remain in restricted status.